alxfed/alxfed.github.io/_posts/2019-10-15-Programming-without-programming.markdown

 __useless__ :) , but expensive).<br>
 &nbsp;&nbsp;&nbsp;&nbsp;And that's how the wonderful idea of 'Programming without programming' came to life. <br><br>
+#### Mama mia, here we go again...
-After some time it boiled down to some messy data wrangling within a CRM system and for the first time in maybe a couple of decades I had to deal again with the so called 'programming wihout programming'.
+&nbsp;&nbsp;&nbsp;&nbsp;After some time it boiled down to some messy data wrangling within a CRM system and for the first time in maybe a couple of decades I had to deal again with the so called 'programming wihout programming'.
+It is a euphimism for _you_ doing all the job of creating a system that you need out of bits and pieces put in an expensive toolbox for you by a craftsy (and enterpreneurial) bunch of 'programmers'. <br>The logic of this funny affair is very simple: "You - they say to you - need a system that would match your needs _exactly_, don't you?
+See!
+This means that you need an 'extra flexible' system, that can be turned into just about anything.
+Your business is unique, we understand that.
+Now.
+Here's _your_ framework, the wheels are in that corner on the right, the engine is in that big room behind the small door, see?
+Yes, you can squeeze yourself through it, _we_ tried.
+Here's a 100 page manual how to loose enough weight so that you will be able to.
+Don't step on that rear fender!
+It will be not simple to make it assume its initial shape!
+By the way, did you get the invoice for the past five minutes of this converstation?
+No?
+We will email it to you within the next ten seconds."
+And all things like that...
 <br><br>

-Later.
+And there comes a moment, typically after manually delining a couple of hundred records that you've just uploaded in 10 seconds because you clicked the wrong microscopic button invented by a 'graphic designer' because 'he thinks it looks cool'... by clicking each of these items _three times_ <br>
+And you start thinking to yourself:"Maybe programming routine tasks was not such a hassle after all...?"<br>
+And then you start writing programms using the API.
+Don't relax, you are just half the way there!<br><br>
+Later